 "You expressed every musical sound this organ has to offer...and then some!
 Bravo!"
 Peoria, Illinois

 "His musicality, with due regard to the spaces between the notes, would be a master-class for many of his contemporaries."
-Oranists' Review
+Organists' Review

 "Your Playing was flawless, musical, and expressive.
 Your rapport with the audience was amazing!
 This was an event our people will remember and treasure for years to come."
 Petoskey, Michigan

-Acclaimed as a sensitive and rock solid performer, complete understanding for composer's compositional styles, and delicate yet commanding use registering the many colors of the instrument (American Organist Magazine), Scott Montgomery holds an active career in all facets as a musician.
-He is Director of Music Ministries and Organist for Holy Cross Roman Catholic Church in Champaign, Illinois, a widely respected concert organist, and a private instructor of piano and organ.
+Acclaimed as a sensitive and rock-solid performer with a delicate, yet commanding use in registering the many colors of the instrument (The American Organist), Scott Montgomery holds an active career in all facets as a musician.
+He is currently the Associate Director of Music and Organist for Central United Methodist Church in Fayetteville, Arkansas, a private instructor of piano and organ, and a widely respected concert organist.

 Scott became nationally recognized in 2006 by winning both the Lilian Murtagh Memorial Award (first-prize) and the Audience Prize of the prestigious American Guild of Organists' National Young Artist Competition in Organ Playing (NYACOP), the first person to win both prizes in the history of the competition.
 Scott has been a prize winner in several other notable competitions including first-prize in the American Guild of Organists' Region V Competition in Evansville, Indiana (1997), second-prize in the Arthur Poister National Organ Competition in Syracuse, New York (2002), and was also the first recipient of the M. Louise Miller Scholarship (2002) sponsored by the Greater Bridgeport Chapter of the American Guild of organists.
 Scott is a member of the Concert Artist Cooperative, a roster of national and international concert artists.